dustinpfister/blog_posts/_posts/js-javascript-example.md

 ### 1.7 - [Digital Art Unsteady Stars](/2022/01/10/js-javascript-example-digital-art-unsteady-stars)

 Continuing with the digital art series of javaScript examples, this project involves some of the features that I started out with in the first digital art project but I also explored an idea that I had when it comes to working with an array of points.
 When it comes to my canvas example collection of posts I made one canvas example post that has to do with create stars using a standard that has to do with a collection of points, I also have another canvas example that has to do with a draw points method that is used to draw the stars used in that module.
 With that said in this example I expanded on the source code of the stars module that I made for that old canvas example post my adding a new function that creates and returns a so called unsteady star object.
+The unsteady star object is not juts a collection of points, but also additional properties that have to do with how to go about mutating that collection of points.

 ### 1.8 - [A Draw points canvas method](/2021/04/01/js-javascript-example-draw-points/)